 A stockholder that wants to recommend a candidate for election to the Board should direct the recommendation in writing by letter to the Company, attention of our Chief Legal and Administrative Officer at BlackLine, Inc., 21300 Victory Boulevard, 12th Floor, Woodland Hills, California 91367.
-Such recommendation should include the candidate's name, home and business contact information, detailed biographical data and relevant qualifications, a signed letter from the candidate confirming willingness to serve, information regarding any relationships between us and the candidate and evidence of the recommending stockholder's ownership of our stock.
-Such recommendation should also include a statement from the recommending stockholder's ownership of our stock.
-Such recommendation of director candidates recommended by stockholders, but subject to the foregoing, our independent directors will consider candidates recommended by stockholders in the same manner as candidates for nomination of director candidates for nomination to decide which individuals to recommend for nomination as directors.
-Our Board has the final authority in determining the selection of director candidates for nomination to the Board at an annual meeting of the stockholders must meet the deadlines and other requirements set forth in our amended and restated bylaws and the rules and regulations of the SEC.
+Such recommendation should include the candidate's name, home and business contact information, detailed biographical data and relevant qualifications, a signed letter from the candidate confirming willingness to serve, information regarding any relationships between us and the candidate, and evidence of the recommending stockholder's ownership of our stock.
+Such recommendation should also include a statement from the recommending stockholder in support of the candidate, particularly within the context of the criteria for Board membership.
+We do not have a formal policy regarding the consideration of director candidates recommended by stockholders, but subject to the foregoing, our independent directors will consider candidates recommended by stockholders in the same manner as candidates recommended from other sources.
+Our independent directors have discretion to decide which individuals to recommend for nomination as directors.
+Our Board has the final authority in determining the selection of director candidates for nomination to our Board.
+A stockholder that wants to nominate a person directly for election to the Board at an annual meeting of the stockholders must meet the deadlines and other requirements set forth in our amended and restated bylaws and the rules and regulations of the SEC.
 Any nomination should be sent in writing to BlackLine, Inc., 21300 Victory Boulevard, 12th Floor, Woodland Hills, California 91367, Attention: Corporate Secretary.
-To be timely for our 2025 annual meeting of the stockholder stores for director or momination and erective the nomination set or 2025 Annual Meeting" in this proxy statement for more information.
+To be timely for our 2025 annual meeting of stockholders, our corporate secretary must receive the nomination no earlier than January 11, 2025 and no later than February 10, 2025.
+Any notice of director nomination submitted must include the additional information required by Rule 14a-19(b) under the Exchange Act.
+Please see the section entitled "Stockholder Proposal Deadlines for 2025 Annual Meeting" in this proxy statement for more information.